Origins

 In the last few years, the OSR (Old School Renaissance) community in D&D has exploded.
 Zines and adventures have popped up everywhere with all kinds of incredible, mind boggling art and innovations.
 I've followed this side of the industry for awhile.
 I buy loads of these zines, but don't play them (as a result of running campaigns in my home-brew novel worlds).
 I have stacks of zines simply for admiration.
 They are illustrious works of art.

-I started exercising my brain more.
 I would write bits of Opaline's story here and there, beginning his life by playing Isaac Williams' phenomenal Mausritter system.
 Using the TTRPG setup, I'd write prose based on the character's actions using a Solo-RPG "oracle" as they call it.
 I'd dictate the story in some ways, and then cater my prose to the narrative that fate called for.
 Wherever the dice fell, so did Opaline's path.

 What if I combined D&D zine artwork, this story I've worked on, and the early 20th century serials?
 I could publish Opaline's story every week in installments, with new covers for the world to enjoy it both visually and narratively.